cgravill/antha-1/README.md

 The following projects need to be cloned into the same directory:

-  - `git clone -b feature/future_sanity git@github.com:Synthace/antha.git`
+  - `git clone git@github.com:Synthace/antha.git`
-  - `git clone -b feature/future_sanity git@github.com:Synthace/antha-runner.git`
+  - `git clone git@github.com:Synthace/antha-runner.git`
-  - `git clone -b feature/future_sanity git@github.com:Synthace/instruction-plugins.git`
+  - `git clone git@github.com:Synthace/instruction-plugins.git`

 (Note, that local dependencies may be observed in `antha/go.mod` - those redirected to local copies should be cloned directly.
 At current time this is `antha-runner` and `instruction-plugins`)